SAP IDoc Connector

 - Retry Interval The amount of time before a failed send is retried.

-- Retry Maximum Attempts The maximum number of times a failed send will be retried.
+- Max Attempts The maximum number of times a failed send will be retried.

 Settings that determine where files will be uploaded from and received to.